Diplomatic mission: Terminology

 In the past, a diplomatic mission headed by a lower-ranking official (an envoy or minister resident) was known as a legation.
 Since the ranks of envoy and minister resident are effectively obsolete, the designation of legation is no longer among the diplomatic ranks used in diplomacy and international relations.

 A consulate is similar to, but not the same as a diplomatic office, but with focus on dealing with individual persons and businesses, as defined by the Vienna Convention on Consular Relations.
 A consulate or consulate general is generally a representative of the embassy in locales outside of the capital city.
-For instance, the Philippines has its embassy to the United States in the latter's capital, Washington, D.C., but also maintains seven consulates-general and four consulates elsewhere in the U.S. The person in charge of a consulate or consulate-general is known as a consul or consul-general, respectively.
+For instance, the Philippines has its embassy to the United States in the latter's capital, Washington, D.C., but also maintains seven consulates-general in major US cities.
+The person in charge of a consulate or consulate-general is known as a consul or consul-general, respectively.
 Similar services may also be provided at the embassy (to serve the region of the capital) in what is normally called a consular section.

 In cases of dispute, it is common for a country to recall its head of mission as a sign of its displeasure.
 This is less drastic than cutting diplomatic relations completely, and the mission will still continue operating more or less normally, but it will now be headed by a chargé d'affaires (usually the deputy chief of mission) who may have limited powers.
 A chargé d'affaires ad interim also heads the mission during the interim between the end of one chief of mission's term and the beginning of another.